Saint-Chély-d'Aubrac

 Saint-Chély-d'Aubrac (/fr/; Languedocien: Sanch Èli d'Aubrac or Sench Eli d'Aubrac) is a commune in the Aveyron department in southern France about 7 kilometres from Aubrac.

 Location

 Pilgrim Bridge in Saint-Chély-d’Aubrac as listed by UNESCO as part of the Routes of Santiago de Compostela in France.

-The town is in a large and beautiful green valley on the GR 65, the Way of Saint James pilgrim route.
-When travelling on the long distance footpath, Saint Chély d'Aubrac is the next town after Aubrac.
-Going down a wild, wooded valley, the walker discovers this little town in a large clearing and comes into the town by the old bridge with its pilgrim's cross, like the pilgrims of the past.
+Saint-Chély-d'Aubrac is situated in a wooded valley along the GR 65, a section of Way of Saint James pilgrim route.
+It is the next town on the route after Aubrac when travelling in the direction of Saint-Chély-d'Aubrac..
+The town lies in a clearing in the valley and is entered via an old bridge bearing a pilgrim's cross.

 The town of Saint-Chély-d'Aubrac is recognized by UNESCO as part of the Routes of Santiago de Compostela in France.
 The Bridge of the Pilgrims is specifically named as part of this designation.